ArcticHare105/S3Diff/README.md

 #### Step3: Training for S3Diff

-Please modify the paths to datasets in `configs/sr.yaml` Then run:
+Please modify the paths to training datasets in `configs/sr.yaml` Then run:

 ```bash